rick1314/Twitter-Groups-Detection/README.md

 Final Result:

 <p align="center"><img src="https://i.imgur.com/OMZ2VCT.png" /></p>
 Here we searched for tweets for the hashtag #fakenews around begining of April when the Indian IB Ministry had issued a circular regarding punishing journalists who spread fake news.
-We were able to scrape tweets and find distinct clusters of twitter accounts who were talking about this using hashtag #fakenews
+We were able to scrape tweets and find distinct clusters of twitter accounts who were talking about this using hashtag #fakenews <br/>

-Orange = BJP inclined accounts
+Orange = BJP inclined accounts<br/>
-Blue = Congress inclined accounts
+Blue = Congress inclined accounts<br/>
-Green = News outlets and mostly unbiased accounts Purple = Accounts from USA who were talking about the media targetting Trump with #fakenews
+Green = News outlets and mostly unbiased accounts<br/>
+Purple = Accounts from USA who were talking about the media targetting Trump with #fakenews<br/>

 v1.0 - contains the initial presentation and report that was created after the initial study, also contains the first program I wrote to draw the graph using twitter accounts and the list of their followers, following.
 The program took a list of accounts as input.